 What Is Transparent Testing and Why It Matters

-Transparency in software testing means that all stakeholders – developers, testers, project managers – have clear, real-time insight into the testing process.
-It ensures that:
+Transparency in software testing means that all stakeholders – developers, testers, project managers – have clear, current visibility into the testing process.
+That visibility helps teams understand:

-When Transparency Is Missing in Your Testing Process
+What Happens When Transparency is Missing in Your Testing Process?

 - Fragmented tools = fragmented process